 Figure 2.4.
-Global average radiative forcing (RF) in 2005 (best estimates and 5 to 95% uncertainty ranges) with respect to 1750 for CO_p, CH_c, N_cO and other important agents and mechanisms, together with the typical geographical extent (spatial scale) of the forcing and the assessed level of scientific understanding (LOSU).
-Aerosols from explosive volcanic eruptions contribute an additional episodic cooling term for a tew years following an eruption.
-The range for linear contraits does not include other possible effects of aviation on cloudiness.
+Global average radiative forcing (RF) in 2005 (best estimates and 5 to 95% uncertainty ranges) with respect to 1750 for CO2, CH2, N2O and other important agents and mechanisms, together with the typical geographical extent (spatial scale) of the typical geographical estent (spatial scale).
+Aerosola from explosive volcanic eruptions contribute an additional episodic cooling term for a two years following an eruption.
+The range for linear contrains does not include other possible effects of aviation on cloudiness.
 (WGI Figure SPM.2)